Jolokia Protocol

 Object serialization

 Jolokia has some object serialization facilities in order to convert complex Java data types to JSON and vice versa.
-Serialization works in both ways in requests and responses, but the capabilities differ.
+Serialization works in both ways in requests and responses and starting with Jolokia 2.5.0, the same (de)serialization mechanism is used in 3 Jolokia layers:

 Complex data types returned from the agent can be serialized completely into a JSON value object.
-It can detect cycles in the object graph and provides a way to limit the depth of serialization.
-For certain types (like File or ObjectName) it uses a service org.jolokia.service.serializer.json.simplifier.SimplifierExtractor to not expose internal and redundant information.
+Jolokia can detect cycles in the object graph and provides a way to limit the depth of serialization.
+For certain types (like File or ObjectName) special org.jolokia.converter.json.simplifier.SimplifierAccessor service is used to prevent exposing internal and redundant information.

-Jolokia can serialize any object into a JSON representation when generating the response.
-It uses some specific converters for certain well known data type with a generic bean converter as fallback.
+Jolokia can serialize any object into a JSON representation when generating the response (at the agent side) or passing attributes and parameter values (at the client side).
+It uses some specific converters for certain well known data type with a generic bean converter as a fallback.

-• Arrays and java.util.List are converted to JSON arrays
+• Arrays, lists and collections (like sets) are converted to JSON arrays

-• java.util.Map gets converted into a JSON object.
-Note, however, that JSON Object keys are always strings.
+• java.util.Map are converted into JSON object.
+Note, however, that JSON Object keys are always strings (though if there is a "to string" conversion for certain data types, it is used).

 • Enums are converted to their canonical name[5].

-• javax.management.openmbean.CompositeData is converted in a JSON object, with the keys taken from the `CompositeData’s key set and the value are its values.
+• javax.management.openmbean.CompositeData is converted in a JSON object, with the keys taken from the CompositeData's key set and the value are the items' values serialized accordingly.

 • javax.management.openmbean.TabularData is serialized differently depending on its internal structure.
 See below for a detailed explanation of this serialization mechanism including examples.